-How does mathematical induction prove statements about all positive integers, including inequalities and divisibility results?
+How does mathematical induction prove statements about all positive integers, including inequalities, divisibility, and results needing more than one base case?

 Prove results involving sums, divisibility and inequalities for all integers using the principle of mathematical induction

 A focused answer to the HSC Maths Extension 2 dot point on further mathematical induction.
-The base case, induction hypothesis and inductive step, applied to series, divisibility and inequalities with rigorous worked examples.
+The base case, induction hypothesis and inductive step, applied to series, divisibility and inequalities, plus strong induction with multiple base cases, induction in less obvious settings, and the ways an inductive proof can quietly fail, with rigorous worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed